What is Phonics?

 Research shows that when phonics is taught in a structured way – starting with the easiest sounds and progressing through to the most complex – it is the most effective way of teaching young children to read.
 It is particularly helpful for children aged 5 to 7 and begins at Lanesend when the children start Reception.
 Most children who receive effective teaching of phonics will learn the skills they need to tackle new words.
 They can then go on to read any kind of text fluently and confidently, and to read for enjoyment.

+At Lanesend, we follow the Department for Education approved Letters and Sounds Programme for Phonics.
 By the end of Reception, children are typically secure in Phase Three.
 By the end of Year One, children are typically secure in Phase Five.
 When finishing Key Stage One, most children at Lanesend are typically secure in Phase Six.
 This phase moves away from learning sounds and focuses on spelling rules and patterns.
+We have been working with Springhill English Hub since 2019 to develop our teaching of Phonics across the school.

 Useful Documents and Websites